kruttaras/pvm/README.markdown

 If you try to install a play version and the installation fails, be sure to delete the play downloads from src (~/.pvm/src/) or you might get an error when trying to reinstall them again or you might get an error like the following:

     curl: (33) HTTP server doesn't seem to support byte ranges.
 Cannot resume.

+On a unix based systems you shouldn't install pvm in a hidden directory, e.g. ~/.pvm.
+The play copy_directory utility function disregards directories which start with a dot, including parent directories.
+Running play new-module will fail with a spectacular pyhon stack trace in this case.
+This applies at least to play 1.2.X, so it's safer to use some other installation directory, like ~/utils/pvm